PERMITS & REGULATIONS

 CITY OF AUSTIN - STREETS & SIDEWALKS

-Requests for the use of City of Austin Right of Way (city streets, sidewalks, and alleys) by commercial, student, or mobile filming, must be authorized by the Austin Transportation Department's Right of Way Division.
-It is recommended that Permit requests be filed at least 5 days prior to the filming start date for the Transportation Department to be able to accommodate the request.
+Requests for the use of City of Austin Right of Way (city streets, sidewalks, and alleys) by commercial, student, or mobile filming, are reviewed and processed by the City of Austin Office of Special Events (OSE) in the Transportation and Public Works Department.
+It is recommended that Permit requests be filed at least 5 days prior to the filming start date to accommodate the request.

 Right of Way permit requests are filed online through the City of Austin's ABC Permitting Portal.
 The following is a link to the official Right of Way website with permitting instructions (which includes greater detail and requirements) as well as a link to the ABC Portal create/submit an online permit request: Apply for a Right of Way Film Permit.